tubalmartin/riloadr/README.md

 The main idea behind this technique is to leave the `src` attribute of `img` tags out of the HTML element altogether and instead use a `data-src` attribute.

 This way we avoid making multiple requests to the server for different sizes of an image.
-Once Riloadr chooses the best size to deliver for the current screen, it adds the `src` attribute and the image is requested.
+Once Riloadr chooses the best size to deliver for the current viewport, it adds the `src` attribute and the image is requested.

 **Warning!**:
 Do not set an empty string for the value of src `src=""`.